sahishnuk2/tp/docs/DeveloperGuide.md

     3. Test case: `edit 1:3 t/outstanding` <br>
        Expected: In the displayed student list, the first 3 students' tags are replaced with the `outstanding` tag.
+   4. Test case: `edit 1:3 n/Danielle` <br>
+      Expected: Error message stating "Only tags can be edited for multiple students."

 2. Editing a student with same data